Edict of Fontainebleau

-The Edict of Fontainebleau (22 October 1685) was an edict issued by French King Louis XIV and is also known as the Revocation of the Edict of Nantes.
+The Edict of Fontainebleau (18 October 1685, published 22 October 1685) was an edict issued by French King Louis XIV and is also known as the Revocation of the Edict of Nantes.
 The Edict of Nantes (1598) had granted Huguenots the right to practice their religion without state persecution.
 Protestants had lost their independence in places of refuge under Cardinal Richelieu on account of their supposed insubordination, but they continued to live in comparative security and political contentment.
-From the outset, religious toleration in France had been a royal, rather than popular, policy.
+From the outset, religious tolerance in France had been a royal, rather than popular, policy.

 The lack of universal adherence to his religion did not sit well with Louis XIV's vision of perfected autocracy.

 Edict of Nantes

 The Edict of Nantes had been issued on 13 April 1598 by Henry IV of France and granted the Calvinist Protestants of France, also known as Huguenots, substantial rights in the predominantly-Catholic state.
 Henry aimed at promoting civil unity by the edict.
 The edict treated some Protestants with tolerance and opened a path for secularism.
 It offered general freedom of conscience to individuals and many specific concessions to the Protestants, such as amnesty and the reinstatement of their civil rights, including the rights to work in any field, including for the state, and to bring grievances directly to the king.
 It marked the end of the French Wars of Religion, which had afflicted France during the second half of the 16th century.